Prof. Apostolos Voulgarakis

 Konstantina Paraskevopoulou

 Konstantina is an environmental engineer with a degree from the Technical University of Crete.
-As an undergraduate student she studied the relationship between burned area from wildfires and the Aerosol Optical Depth (AOD) index, on a global scale using eighteen years of satellite data.
-Currently she is studying aerosol emissions from wildfires and their concentration in the atmosphere.
-Her study is based on simulations of an Earth System Model to evaluate current and future air pollution conditions, based on the prevailing emission scenarios.
+As an undergraduate, she studied the relationship between burned area from wildfires and the Aerosol Optical Depth (AOD) index, on a global scale using eighteen years of satellite data.
+During her PhD, she will study wildfire-atmosphere interactions in the context of a changing climate.
+Currently, she is investigating the role of trace gases and aerosols through multi-year simulations in a Chemical Transport Model, driven by various biomass burning emission datasets.

 Visiting Members